Diderot-Language/examples/README.md

 **To install from http://smlnj.org**:
 On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html)
-page, go to the topmost "Sofware links: files" link (currently 110.81) to get files needed to install SML/NJ on your platform.
+page, go to the topmost "Sofware links: files" link to get files needed to install SML/NJ on your platform.

 On macOS there is an installer package to get executables, which installs the `sml` command in `/usr/local/smlnj/bin`.